-So this was the weekend.
+So this was the weekend to create my doodle dresser.
 The husband was fishing in MN and I had the whole weekend to myself.
 The first thing I needed to do was get the wax off the chest.
 A number of years ago I painted the chest with Amy Howard Chalk Paint.
 The first time I used chalk paint.
 I have worked with waxes for many years but never with chalk paint.
 Thinking I knew what I was doing I applied my dark wax right onto the chalk paint surface not knowing I would need to apply clear wax first.
 Trust me, this is not a good look.
 Amy Howard is still my favorite chalk paint but like everything there is a learning curve.
 Boy did I learn a lesson on this one.
 I had ordered some Amy Howard Clean Slate which is a surface cleaner and wax remover.

 It was the first time I used it but it worked like a charm.
 Made removing the wax simple just wipe it on and rub it off.
 I will always have a supply of this on hand.

-The plan, paint the dresser black for this I used Wise Owl Mineral Paint in Charleston Green.
+The plan, paint the dresser black – for this I used Wise Owl Mineral Paint in Charleston Green.
 I had this left over from the little tavern end table I did, which I was able to buy locally and I wanted a black with a dark green undertone.

 Gently sanding with 150 grit sandpaper yielded me the image on the left.
 Way too aggressive.
 Nope that’s not going to work.
 I had to repaint that drawer.
 The drawer on the right was with a 220 grit paper.

-Next up it was time to attempt to draw these motifs onto the drawers in chalk and use the picture as my muse.
+Next up, it was time to attempt to draw these motifs onto the drawers in chalk and use the picture as my muse.

 I wasn’t at all sure this was going to work but I figured worse case scenario I would end up painting the drawers black again.
-Armed with a large handful of brushes I had on hand and some acrylic paint I set out to do this crazy chest.
+Armed with a large handful of brushes I had on hand and some acrylic paint, I set out to do this wild chest.
 The only thing bought for this project were two tubes of acrylic and a box of chalk.
 Everything else I had on hand.

-Using the chalk I used it to give me a basic design for positioning the motifs, doing some measuring to make sure things were centered etc. Then I started painting with my very limited skills, twisting and turning the brush and again just keeping it loose.
+Using the chalk, I used it to give me a basic design for positioning the motifs, doing some measuring to make sure things were centered etc. Then I started painting with my very limited skills, twisting and turning the brush and again just keeping it loose.
 When I was done with the bottom drawer I was feeling pretty good so I moved on to the next drawer and the next.

 The copy I had was small and very dark so I had to make some of it up as I went.